An Overview of the Southern California Hibiscus Society

 The Southern California Hibiscus Society (SCHS) is a group for aficionados and growers of the genus Hibiscus, its species, hybrids and cultivators.
 Our membership territory is from South of the Tehachapi Mountains to the Mexican Border and inland to Arizona.
 We welcome locals and visitors alike.
-The Society maintains special affections and connections to our fellow growers across the Pacific in Hawai’i and French Polynesia.

 The original society was founded in the late 1980s by Ken Garlock and Rob Thompson.
 Our roots go back further in the 1950s, with connections to Ross Gast, Joe Staniford and hybridizers at the Los Angeles Arboretum.
 Southern California benefited from the trade in Hibiscus rosa-sinensis even further back, as a port and trading center for the Pacific Rim during the first half of the twentieth century.

-We post daily on our Facebook page.
+We post daily on our Facebook page and Instagram page.

 We garden in Köppen climate zone Csa AKA a dry summer Mediterranean climate.
-Our University of California at Davis/Sunset Magazine zones are 23 and 24 for the non-desert areas.
+Our University of California at Davis/Sunset Magazine zones are 22 – 24 for the non-desert areas.
 We prefer these zone classifications to the USDA map which does not take into account marine influence, fog, Santa Ana winds or our widely differing elevations.
 A couple of nice essays on the different climates of Southern California can be found here and here.

 Members grow plants in pots, the ground and planters.
 Most plants are grown in full sun and can take a fair amount of abuse from auto exhaust and reflected heat.
 You will see hibiscus used as privacy hedges, foundation plants, featured standards, in parking strips at malls, next to gas stations and surrounding old Hollywood estates.
 In Sunset Zone 23 and other favored microclimates, hibiscus reliably bloom all year round.
-Our main pests are whitefly, spider mites, mealy bugs, thirps, scale and mammals- deer, rabbits and gophers.
+Our main pests are whitefly, spider mites, Thrips, scale and mammals- deer, rabbits and gophers.